 Residence applications will be processed by the Residence Office after students receive confirmation of their admission to King’s.

-Once you are admitted to King’s, please submit the following fees/deposits so that your residence application can be processed:
+Once you are admitted to King’s, please submit your residence application along with the following fees/deposits so that we can process your application:

 Please note: The admission deposit, residence application fee, and residence confirmation deposit are non-refundable.

 If you are planning to pay for the above admission and residence fees by cheque, only one cheque is required.

 You will receive a receipt number.
 Please note that it may take up to 48 hours to process your payment.

 Note : King’s and Dalhousie universities do not accept payment by credit card for tuition and residence fees.
 King’s students applying for Canada Student Loans and Provincial Loans must have the loans made out to The University of King’s College as the official institution.
 Students will forfeit their full deposit if they decide to cancel their residence admission to the university.

 Once you have received admission*, submitted an online residence application and paid all the necessary deposits, you will be notified of your residence status via your university email account.
 Setting up your email account.

 *If you are a student from another university applying to residence at King’s (e.g. a NSCAD student), and you do not have a Dalhousie/King’s Banner ID number, please proceed to fill out the Residence Application, after which the Residence Office will request a Banner ID for you.
 The Banner ID will be emailed to you as soon as it is assigned (note that this can take over a week), after which you will be able to pay your residence fees.

 If you have medical conditions that you think we should know about, be sure to click the appropriate button for medical documentation in the online residence application.
 A medical documentation form will be emailed to your email address, which must be completed by a medical professional and returned to King’s.
 Students with documented medical conditions may be allocated a single room; however, it cannot be guaranteed.